BrorH/uioScrape/README.md

 - [ ] Download specific files only
 - [ ] Add smart filter which detects only specific file types (i.e exams or oblig)
 - [ ] Eat 🍕
-- [ ] Group results in a prettier manner
 - [ ] bugsbugsbugs

 ### To-done list: